EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 # STEP 1.3 MODELS

- install mongoose which is a Node.js package that allow us to communicate with our database in a very manner.
+ Install mongoose which is a Node.js package that allow us to communicate with our database.

-- Change directory back Todo folder with cd and install Mongoose
+- Change directory back to the Todo folder with cd and install Mongoose

 ```
 npm install mongoose